GTBitsOfGood/miqueas/README.md

 1. Navigate to [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) and follow the directions to install mongodb.
 Make sure to run the command 'mongod --config /usr/local/etc/mongod.conf --fork' stated at the end of the instructions.
 2. Install [MongoDB Compass](https://www.mongodb.com/download-center/compass)
 3. Open MongoDB Compass and create a new connection.
+4. Go to config.js and change dbUrl to http://localhost:27017